Chapter 19 : Cramped

-"It's no use.
-Slughorn probably has some protective charm to make sure that no one tries to magically alter anything."
+"It's no use."
+Potter gave a swift shake of the head.
+"Slughorn probably has some protective charm cast on the cupboard to void any spell.
+He'd want to make sure no one tries to magically alter anything."

+He turned towards me, gaze matter-of-fact.
 "Get on my shoulders, Bennett."

-"Are you seriou—?"
+"Are you serious ?"

 "Do you want to do this or not?"

-Tentatively (and a bit awkwardly), I clambered on top of Potter's shoulders, placing my hands on his head for balance.
-And then he was standing up in one swift motion and, caught unawares, I started falling backwards.
+Tentatively (and a bit awkwardly), I clambered on top of Potter's shoulders, placing my hands on his head for balance and trying to ignore the utter weirdness of the position.

-Seriously, though.
-What shampoo does he use?
+...Seriously, though.
+What shampoo did he use?
 Herbal Essences?
 Pantene?

 Ahem.
 Not the time, Aggy.
 Not the time.

-Potter took a couple steps towards the shelf and, slowly, I began to reach out for the jar.
-I wrapped my hands around the cool surface of the glass, unable to help myself as I stared in awe at the tiny crystals inside.
-They were so... pretty, for lack of a better word.
-They sparkled and winked seductively, and I was suddenly overcome with the silly desire to eat one, just to see what it would taste like.
+My fingers came in contact with the glass, wrapping around the cool surface.
+I stared in awe at the tiny crystals inside.
+They were so... pretty, sparkling and winking seductively.
+I was suddenly overcome with the silly desire to eat one just to see how it would taste.

 "Yeah," I said, still staring at the jar I was clutching in my hands.